Navigation and Scrambling Course in Snowdonia

 We run the course in Snowdonia and try to ensure that all of the learning takes place as part of a mountain journey.
 We have the right to roam in Snowdonia and so are not restricted to staying on footpaths and this helps develop our map to ground reading skills.

 The course fee includes instruction and the use of any specialist equipment.
 You can read our “whats included” and kit list page here.

 Who runs the course?

-I run the majority of courses myself.
-I hold the MIC and IML qualifications and have many years of practical experience of working with a wide range of clients.
-I am also assisted by other local Mountaineering Instructors who are good friends of mine so that you get a balanced view and some different opinions.
+Huw and I run the courses ourselves.
+We both hold the MIC qualification which is the highest instructional qualification in the UK.
 My practical experience on the Llanberis Mountain Rescue Team also adds an additional element to the course.
-You can read more about my qualifications and experience here.
+You can read more about our qualifications and experience here.

 What about accommodation & transport?